 Trope: Road Rage

-Before you hit the horn to express your anger at another driver, consider the plight of Rachel Flynn (Caren Pistorius) who dared honk at psychopath on a rampage Tom (Russell Crowe).
+Before you hit the horn to express your anger at another driver, consider the plight of Rachel Flynn (Caren Pistorius).
+She dared to honk at a psychopath on a rampage Tom (Russell Crowe).
 And if you get confronted by said psychopath, it’s best to say you’re sorry and that no harm was meant.
-Otherwise, you might end up at a gas station, where the maniac will swap phones with you, get all your contacts, and start murdering everyone you know and care about.
+Otherwise, you might end up at a gas station, where the maniac will swap phones with you.
+There he discovers all your contacts and starts murdering everyone you know and care about.
 Be nice.
 Or, you might end up like Rachel.
 Russell Crowe has never been scarier.

 The Hunt (2020)